 Make your life easier.

 Having a supportive network of family and friends can ease the load every once in a while.

-When I offer to help, it’s not because I want to do it for you or to replace you as the parent.
-I truly want to help.
+When I offer to help, it’s not because I want to do it for you or to replace you as the child’s parents.

 Tell me what I can do to make your life easier.

 Studies have shown that when Grandparents are involved in a child’s life, there are positive benefits to emotional, physical and overall health.

 I want to play.
 To come to their ballgames and dance recitals.
 To see them grow.

 My intention is to show them my interest in what they are doing, to love and support them in their endeavors.

 The more kids know about their past, the greater a connection they feel to their roots.

 Passing down the knowledge we have about our family history and how they came to be, creates the opportunity for them to connect with us, even when we are gone.

-What a Parent sees.
+What a Parent sees…

 Are you an overzealous Grandma?
 This might be what their parents see.

 Grandparents going overboard, trying to buy their way into the hearts of their Grandkids and giving in easily to the requests and puppy dog eyes can have unwanted consequences.

 “Daddy is mean, but Grandma is nice and lets me stay up late!”

 Respect the rules the parents have set for gifts, snacks, bedtime and the like.

-Kids actually appreciate boundaries and knowing what to expect.
+Kids actually appreciate boundaries and like knowing what to expect.

 When parents are present, let them handle discipline and other issues that may arise.

 And they will navigate the waters until they have gained the needed confidence and knowledge, just as you did.

 Allow them the room to make their own path without interference from you.